pruvisto/debirdify/README.md

 ### Canonical instance

-An experimental canonical instance of this is hosted on https://pruvisto.org/debirdify.
+An experimental canonical instance of this *was* hosted on https://pruvisto.org/debirdify.
+This instance no longer works since Twitter blocked my API access due to supposed terms-of-service violations, without every clarifying what parts of the terms of service I allegedly violated and not responding to support requests regarding the matter.

+Since unpaid API access no longer exists, the entire project is probably no longer relevant.

 ### Implementation